-1.5 STUDY AUTHORITY
+15 STUDY AUTHORITY

 The beneficial use of material dredged from a SF Bay federal navigation channel and placed in shallow bay water is authorized by Section 1122 of the Water Resources Development Act (WRDA) 2016.
 Section 1122 requires USACE to establish ten pilot projects, nationwide, that beneficially use dredged material.
-According to Section 5 of the Implementation Guidance, each pilot project is to serve one of the purposes identified in Section 1122(a):
+According to Section 5 of the Implementation Guidance, each pilot project is to serve different purposes as identified in Section 1122(a):

 - a.
 Reducing storm damage to property and infrastructure; - b.
 Promoting public safety; - c.
 Protecting, restoring, and creating aquatic ecosystem habitats; - d.
 Stabilizing stream systems and enhancing shorelines; - e.
 Promoting recreation; - f.
 Supporting risk management adaptation strategies; and - g.
-Reducing the costs of dredging and dredged-material placement, such as projects that use dredged material for: - 8.
-Construction or fill material; - 9.
-Civic improvement objectives; and - 10.
+Reducing the costs of dredging and dredged-material placement, such as projects that use dredged material for: - 1.
+Construction or fill material;

+- 2. Civic improvement objectives; and - 3.
 Other innovative uses and placement alternatives that produce public economic or environmental benefits.

-This pilot project addresses Implementation Guidance Section 5.g.3 and this document follows the Implementation Guidance 11-point Checklist requirements for Pilot Project Implementation:
+This pilot project addresses Implementation Guidance Sections 5.c, 5.d, and 5.g.3 and satisfies the Implementation Guidance 11-point Checklist requirements for Pilot Project Implementation:

-- 1. Clear description of the recommended plan; - 2.
-Demonstration of the project justification based on standard Corps project justification criteria for the particular project purpose in accordance with the general guidance applicable to the project purpose(s) - 3.
-Documentation of compliance with appropriate federal, state, and local environmental and regulatory requirements such as NEPA, and other environmental laws normally included in a feasibility study specifically authorized by Congress - 4.
-Documentation of compliance with policies applicable to Section 204 of the Continuing Authorities Program - 5.
-Completed Real Estate Plan consistent with Chapter 12 of ER 405-1-12 - 6.
-The non-federal sponsor financial analysis and financing plan at a level of detail appropriate to the scale of the project. - 7.
-District Real Estate certification that the non-federal sponsor has the capability to acquire and provide the required real estate interests - 8.
-Detailed description of the non-federal sponsor's local cooperation requirements - 9.
-Identification of the anticipated operation, maintenance, repair, replacement, and rehabilitation activities, including estimated costs;

-- 10. District Counsel statement of legal sufficiency for the decision documentation and compliance with NEPA and other applicable environmental laws. - 11.
-Approval of the report and the environmental compliance decision documents are delegated to the MSC commander.
+Requirement COMMENT 1 Clear description of the recommended plan; §1.2 2 Demonstration of the project justification based on standard Corps project justification criteria for the project purpose in accordance with the general guidance applicable to the project purpose(s) Followed the USACE planning process to maximize ecological benefits.
+Project outputs expected to help the Enterprise deliver on the intent of §204 in a more cost-effective way.
+3 Documentation of compliance with appropriate federal, state, and local environmental and regulatory requirements such as NEPA, and other environmental laws normally included in a feasibility study specifically authorized by Congress Table 6-1 4 Documentation of compliance with policies applicable to Section 204 of the Continuing Authorities Program Yes: no cost share involved 5 Completed Real Estate Plan consistent with Chapter 12 of ER 405-1- 12 Completed by Kelly Boyd, SPL (Appendix E) 6 The non-federal sponsor financial analysis and financing plan at a level of detail appropriate to the scale of the project.
+Not Applicable: the project is 100% federally funded 7 District Real Estate certification that the non-federal sponsor has the capability to acquire and provide the required real estate interests Not Applicable: USACE claims navigational servitude, plus the land use is temporary 8 Detailed description of the non-federal sponsor's local cooperation requirements Not Applicable: the project is 100% federally funded 9 Identification of the anticipated operation, maintenance, repair, replacement, and rehabilitation activities, including estimated costs; Not applicable: one-time sediment-placement experiment 10 District Counsel statement of legal sufficiency for the decision documentation and compliance with NEPA and other applicable environmental laws.
+Provided by SPN Office of Counsel 11 Approval of the report and the environmental compliance decision documents are delegated to the MSC commander.
+Acknowledged